dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ---

-I often heard that ReactorKit usefully give structure of RxSwift.
+I often have heard that ReactorKit usefully give structure of RxSwift.

 Because I am junior developer, I am not sure that I can learn ReactorKit at first.
 However, I realized that Reactor pattern is similar with many other patterns.
 I heard that it is same pattern with Redux, and additionally I can know it is also similar with Bloc Pattern in Flutter as well.